kanisterio/kanister/docs/templates.rst

 RepositoryServers
 -----------------

-RepositoryServers are a Kanister CustomResource that contains information about storage, repository and server details which are required for running a kopia repository server instance.
-Which could be further used for data operation artifacts.
+RepositoryServers are a Kanister CustomResource that contain information about storage, repository, and server details which are required for running a Kopia repository server instance, which can be further used for data operation artifacts.

-Unlike Secrets and ConfigMaps, only a single repository server can optionally be referenced by an ActionSet.
-As a result, it is not necessary to name the RepositoryServer in the Blueprint.
+In contrast to Secrets and ConfigMaps, an ActionSet can optionally reference only a single repository server, eliminating the need to name the RepositoryServer in the Blueprint.

 The following examples should be helpful.